CMS 13 and 12 Graph comparison

 }Variation query on CMS 13

-In CMS 13, editors can create one or more variations of a page or an experience.
+CMS 13 lets editors create one or more variations of a page or an experience.
 A unique string in the variation field on the content metadata identifies each variation.
-By default, GraphQL queries return only the original (non-variation) content.
-Query specific variations or retrieve all variations using the variation filter.
+By default, GraphQL queries return the original (non-variation) content only.
+Use the variation filter to query specific variations or retrieve all variations.

 query GetAllVariations {